Mc Pheeters Antique Militaria

 Listed below with individual sets of photographs are a number of these hangers that I have acquired.
 Some of the enlisted sets are specifically marked to a particular unit.
 Each one is described in detail as to the unit identification, the condition, and the price.
 When ordering, please be sure to specify the hanger in which you are interested.

-NO. MODEL 1903 SABRE HANGER – INTERESTING OFFICER'S VARIANT: This Model 1903 Sabre Hanger, while of the same pattern as the Enlisted version, features an unusual set of split steel sabre hooks that suggest this hanger made have been modified by an officer to use with his belt.
-The sabre hooks retain most of their original brown japanned enamel coating and are still functional.
-The russet leather straps are dark brown and the leather surfaces have no crazing or flaking.
-The brass fastening buttons and leather sliding keepers are present on both full length straps, and the short strap is stamped “RIA” (Rock Island Arsenal), dated “1904”, and the inspector initials “HEK”, with some additional unit inventory stamps.
-This is an interesting saber hanger to complete an officer's mounted belt.
-SOLD
+NO. MODEL 1903 SABRE HANGER – INTERESTING OFFICER'S VARIANT: This Model 1903 Officer's Sabre Hanger follows the same pattern as the Enlisted version, and features an attractive set of brass sabre hooks.
+The russet leather straps are a pleasant caramel brown color and the leather surfaces have no crazing or flaking.
+The brass fastening buttons and leather standing loops are present on both full length straps.
+An attractive saber hanger to complete an officer's mounted belt.
+(0430) $75

 NO. TROOP B, 1ST NEW YORK CAVALRY MODEL 1903 ENLISTED SABRE HANGER: The short strap of this Model 1903 Enlisted Sabre Hanger is stamped “TR.
 B. NY.
 71”, indicating Troop B of the New York Cavalry, and unit number 71.
 Given the era of issue of this piece from the early 20th Century, I believe this was Troop B of the 1st New York Cavalry, which had its origins in several troops of cavalry raised in the National Guard during the early 1890s; Troop A, in Manhattan, Troop B, upstate, and Troop C, in Brooklyn.
 Troops A and C saw extensive state service during the Brooklyn Trolleymen's Strike, 12-28 Jan 1895.
 In 1898 Squadrons A and C formed the basis for the formation of Troops A and C, New York Volunteer Cavalry, which saw active service in Puerto Rico.
 Shortly after the passage of the Dick Act, in 1903, the three squadrons were grouped into the 1st New York Cavalry.
 The new regiment served on the Mexican Border in 1916, and was inducted into federal service again in 1917, for World War I.